shreyazz/Convereter/README.md

 # Convereter
-A decimal to Binary, Octal, Hexa-decimal, all
+A decimal to Binary, Octal, Hexa-decimal in c++